Skip to content

 Glyph Change type Notes

-+ Added File introduced by this CL (A from VCS); copies are represented as added target files.
++ Added File introduced by this Patch; copies are represented as added target files

-~ Modified File edited (M); typechange, unmerged, or future statuses are coerced to modified.
+~ Modified File edited; typechange, unmerged, or future statuses are coerced to modified

-Renames (VCS status R) are split into a - for the source path and a + for the target path.
-Line counts attach to the target path when the VCS reports them; a pure rename can therefore show 0 lines.
+Renames are split into a - for the source path and a + for the target path.
 Entries are sorted alphabetically by path.
 The section is omitted entirely when there are no deltas.

 When DELTAS is recomputed: refresh hooks run after commit creation, rewind, sync, proposal accept, and proposal rebase.
-The refresh is best-effort — if the required VCS query fails, the existing DELTAS section is left untouched and the parent workflow proceeds.
-Providers without line stats still refresh file-level DELTAS.
+The refresh is best-effort; if the required VCS query fails, the existing DELTAS section is left untouched and the parent workflow proceeds.

-Manual refresh: run sase changespec sync-deltas -c <CL_NAME> to recompute DELTAS for a single ChangeSpec from the current VCS state.
+Manual refresh: run sase patch sync-deltas --patch <name> to recompute DELTAS for a single Patch from the current VCS state.
 Optional -p/--project-file and -w/--workspace-dir flags override the inferred defaults.
+The legacy sase changespec sync-deltas -c <name> spelling remains accepted.

-In ACE, DELTAS renders with colored glyphs (green +, gold ~, red -).
+In ACE, DELTAS renders with colored glyphs.
 The section has two semantic fold states: folded and unfolded.
-The folded state shows the DELTAS: header plus a one-line file and line-count summary; the unfolded state shows the full alphabetical entry list with inline line tokens.
-The shared fold model still has an internal intermediate value for other sections, but DELTAS normalizes any non-folded value to the unfolded full list.
+The folded state shows the header plus a one-line file and line-count summary; the unfolded state shows the full alphabetical entry list.

 HOOKS

-Defines lifecycle hooks attached to this CL — shell commands that run automatically at specific points (e.g., after commit, before mail).
-Hooks are managed via the h keybinding in ACE.
+Defines lifecycle hooks attached to this Patch: shell commands that run automatically at specific points, such as after commit or before mail.
+Hooks are managed via ACE.

 Entry format: